Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Passage 1: Relatively straightforward, often descriptive

-- Passage 2: Moderate difficulty, may include arguments or discussions
+- Passage 2: Moderate difficulty with arguments or discussions

-- Passage 3: Most challenging, typically analytical or complex
+- Passage 3: Most challenging, analytical or complex

-- Section 2: 2 texts related to work (job descriptions, workplace policies, contracts)
+- Section 2: 2 work-related texts (job descriptions, policies, contracts)

-- Section 3: 1 longer, more complex text on a general interest topic
+- Section 3: 1 longer, complex general-interest text

 Question types (both versions):